-This course is designed to explore various

-pedagogical methods of science instruction in grades 7-12.
-Teacher candidates have opportunities to integrate real-world experiences into these methods.
+This course is designed to explore various pedagogical methods of science instruction using inquiry into the nature of science, and epistemologies of Native Ways of Knowing.
+Students have several opportunities to integrate real-world experiences into these methods.

 ELEC 100 Core Curriculum 2 Credits